 by Bernard Cornwell also mentions this battle.

-One could imagine the stakes-in-the-stream origin of the name Pawlett as being associated with this or that other battle with the Danes, but it could be something more mundane where the stakes were associated with fishing, such as a weir
+One could imagine the stakes-in-the-stream origin of the name Pawlett as being associated with this or that other battle with the Danes, but the name derives probably from a more mundane situation where stakes were used in a fishing context, for example, as part of a weir